Our Services

 Most cases of hip bursitis improve with conservative care over 4–6 weeks.
 However, seek prompt medical attention if you experience:

-If you're experiencing any of these symptoms and want to better understand what might be causing your discomfort, try Ubie's free AI-powered Hip pain symptom checker to help identify possible conditions and guide your next steps.
+If you're experiencing any of these symptoms and want to better understand what might be causing your discomfort, you can check your hip symptoms using a free AI-powered tool to help identify possible conditions and guide your next steps.
 If you ever suspect something serious or life‐threatening, please speak to a doctor or visit the nearest emergency department.

 Falling asleep comfortably with hip bursitis can be a challenge, especially if you prefer side sleeping.
 By combining proper sleep alignment, supportive pillows and mattresses, and red light therapy for bursitis, you can calm inflammation and ease pain for a more restful night.
 Consistency is key—set a bedtime routine that includes RLT, gentle stretching and a cool, supportive sleep environment.
 And remember, if your symptoms worsen or you're unsure about your condition, reach out to a healthcare professional for personalized guidance.